Guide to FAFSA Income Requirements

 Like a Direct Subsidized Loan, a Direct Unsubsidized Loan comes from the federal government, but graduate and professional students can also receive these loans.

-Direct Unsubsidized Loans are non-need based, unlike Direct Subsidized Loans, and the government does not pay the interest while you’re in school, during any deferment, and during the grace period.
-The loan, like all others, will accrue interest from the minute it’s disbursed.
+Unlike Direct Subsidized Loans, Direct Unsubsidized Loans are non-need based and the government does not pay the interest while you’re in school, during any deferment, and during the grace period.
+You will be responsible for paying all interest, which begins accruing as soon as the loan is dispersed.

 Direct PLUS Loan